OpenWebAdvocacy/website/src/ja/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 We engaged extensively with the UK's CMA and the EU on this topic and to our delight specific text was added to the EU's Digital Markets Act **explicitly prohibiting the banning of third-party browser engines,** and stating that the purpose was to prevent gatekeepers from determining the performance, stability and functionality of third-party browsers **and the web apps they power**.

-The first batch of designated gatekeepers Apple, Google, Meta, Amazon, Bytedance, Microsoft **were required to be in compliance with the DMA by March 7th, 2024.**
+The first batch of designated gatekeepers Apple, Google, Meta, Amazon, ByteDance, Microsoft **were required to be in compliance with the DMA by March 7th, 2024.**

 Apple's compliance did not start well.
 Faced with the genuine possibility of third-party browsers effectively powering web apps, [Apple's first instinct was to remove web app support entirely from iOS](https://open-web-advocacy.org/blog/its-official-apple-kills-web-apps-in-the-eu/) with no notice to either businesses or consumers.
 Under significant pressure from us and the Commission, [Apple canceled their plan to sabotage web apps in the EU](https://open-web-advocacy.org/blog/apple-backs-off-killing-web-apps/).